ayekat/localdir/README.md

  * The configuration files in `~/.local/etc/sh` are sourced as follows:
     - `profile` › `interactive` › `login` if it's an interactive login shell;
     - `interactive` if it's a regular interactive shell;
+ * Systemd is present (or at least the environment generators in `/usr/lib/systemd/user-environment-generators` are).

 This repository provides configuration for **ZSH** that does this already.
 Other shells must be configured separately.
 See [Appendix B](#appendix-b-zsh) if ZSH